pulp/pulp_container/docs/workflows/sync.rst

 .. note::
-    Some registries provide docker API extensions for ``atomic container signature`` type only, or have ``cosign`` type signatures that are stored as a separate OCI artifact in a registry.
+    Some registries provide docker API extensions for ``atomic container signature`` type only, or have ``cosign`` type signatures that are stored as a separate OCI image in a registry.
-    Pulp will automatically sync signatures provided via the docker API extension.
-At the moment, `cosign` signatures are not supported.
+    Pulp will automatically sync signatures provided via the docker API extension or cosign signatures stored as an OCI image.

 Reference: `Container Remote Usage <../restapi.html#tag/Remotes:-Container>`_